 - Confirm that all of the details are correct and, once you’re happy, click the ‘Send Money Now’ button to send the payment

-If making a donation via PayPal isn’t for you and you would prefer to post us a cheque, then please send us a cheque, made payable to Mr D Smith, to:
+If making a donation via PayPal isn’t for you and you would prefer to either post us a cheque or donate to us via a bank transfer, then you can do so by:

 Disability Equipment Service